 A lone dog has the whole road to himself, we barely saw anyone on the road, just an occasional kid or two…

-We rented our car for the day from Albert Transport, they picked us from the resort and picked the car back as well.
+We rented our car for the day from Albert Transport, the only car rental we found in the island.
+They picked us from the resort and picked the car back the next day as well.